5 Simple Car Buying Tips That Actually Work

 So here’s what you do: you contact a lender, maybe more than one, and get pre-approved for a loan.
 Doing this will let you know what interest rate you’re eligible for based on your credit score.
 You’ll also find out if you’re about to stretch yourself for a bigger loan than you can afford.

 For the best auto loan rates, apply with online lenders.
-They’re quick, easy, and can be done right from your mobile device or computer.
+They’re quick, easy, and can be done from your mobile device or computer.

 3) Comparison Shop Using Free Online Price Quotes